BrandonCorey/js_129/study_guide_written.md

 }
 ```
 ## Constructors ##
-A function that returns an object with some key distinctins
+A function that initalizes an object with a few distinctions from a factoryt
-- Called with `new` keyword
+- May be called with `new` keyword
-- Use `this` to define object properties
+- Use of `this` to define object properties
 - Don't need explicit return value
   - If an explicit return value is used:
   - Primitve return values will be ignored, the `new` object will be returned anyway